 I wanted pillows that would be warm and cozy for Christmas, but that I could use after the holidays too.

-The first design I used was a bear silhouette, which is fitting for a cabin-inspired Christmas, yet classic enough to hang around afterwards.
+The first design I used was a bear silhouette, which is fitting for a cabin-inspired Christmas, yet classic enough to hang around afterward.

 When it came to the second silhouette I decided to go with a Navajo design.
 I’ve used this design in the past, including the rug I painted, and this Kilim-inspired pillow I also made with the Silhouette Machine.

 Since we no longer have either of those items I thought this was the perfect opportunity to bring that design into our RV.

 After I cut the shapes out with my Silhouette machine I stuck them onto the fabric and cut around them.

-I wasn't too concerned about them being perfect, and even liked the bit of fraying that was going on with my rustic winter pillows.
+I wasn’t too concerned about them being perfect, and even liked the bit of fraying that was going on with my rustic winter pillows.